davesantos/davesantos-2019/_projects/sots.md

   - /assets/sots_3.png
 year: 2013
 ---
-Sun on the Sand (2009 – 2013) was a wealth of articles and reviews in the music industry.
-The project Music journalism of Vinh Cao.
-Montreal and New York.
-My role was to manage digital assets, resolve technical issue with the website, optimized the database as it scaled.
-I design user interface for a heavier emphasis on readability.
+Sun on the Sand (2009 – 2013) was a wealth of articles, reviews and events happening in the music industry.
+The project had over ten contributing music journalist based primarily in Montreal and New York.
+My role was to manage digital assets, resolve technical issue with the website, and optimized the database as it scaled.
+I also design user interface for a heavier emphasis on readability.

 ###View Project
 Offline